-Then, before heading out, carry some cash, your ID card, your cell phone, and your hotel’s business card in case you got lost.
+Before heading out, carry some cash, your ID, your cell phone, and your hotel’s business card in case you got lost.
 I usually use a fanny bag like this one.

 Once you’re out, pay attention to your surroundings.
-Avoid running on busy roads, narrow streets, or in neighborhoods that seem less than safe.
-And always trust your gut.
-If you feel something off, simply run in the other direction.
+Avoid running on busy roads, narrow streets, or in neighborhoods that seem less-than safe.
+Always trust your gut.
+If you feel something’s off, simply turn around and run in the opposite direction.

-And there you have it.
-The above guidelines might be the only measures you need to take to keep running and training hard throughout your vacations and trips.
+There you have it.
+The guidelines above should be the only measures you need to keep running and training throughout your vacations and trips.

 Now it’s your turn.
 Do you have any personal favorite tips to share with us?